Linus2punkt0/bluesky-crossposter/README.md

+# Mk3 in beta

+Crossposter Mk3 is now in beta.
+You can find it in the branch poster-mk3 if you wish to try it out.
+I highly recommend setting up a new folder and migrating a copy of your database over, and not updating in your current running folder, as the database will be formatted, and issues could cause it to be corrupted.

+The new version allows for Mastodon to be used as input and Bluesky as output, among other changes.
+The new format will make it easier to add new inputs and outputs in the future.

 # Update Spring 2025

 A new version of the poster is coming up, and in preparation removing the settings-files from the repo and replacing them with txt-versions, so as not to overwrite user settings on update.
 The new version will be launched in a beta branch, and for those wanting to try it out (and later anyone upgrading) I recommend cloning a whole new version of the poster and moving copies of the database and settings into that one.